ipfs-inactive/jenkins/macos-workers/macstadium.md

 - DHCP server manually setup and configured to give the macOS instances IP addresses.
 This is currently a Debian server running isc-dhcp-server, with the IP allocation received defined in the default configuration

+## Making changes to existing instances

+This step currently requires a bit of manual steps, due to not having finding a fully automated solution for managing macOS VMs on MacStadium.